Hämeenlinna: History

-The Kingdom of Sweden 1200-1809
+Kingdom of Sweden 1200-1809

 Hämeenlinna by Magnus von Wright between 1845 and 1852.

 Häme Regiment was founded in 1626.

-Vanaja is the name of a settlement next to Vanajavesi that had been in existence since the Viking Age.
+Vanaja is the name of a settlement near lake Vanajavesi that had been in existence since the Viking Age.
 The Häme Castle was built in the late 13th century by the order of Regent Birger Jarl to secure Swedish power in central Finland.
 A village was established near Häme Castle to provide services and goods to its inhabitants.

 The village was granted city rights as the first inland city in Finland on January 19, 1639, by Count Per Brahe the Younger, but Hämeenlinna, which still after that looked more like a rural village, developed very slowly, which was a typical problem for inland cities in Finland compared to the most prosperous coastal cities.
 In 1777, King Gustav III of Sweden moved it one kilometre (1 km) south to the hill on which it still stands.

 Hämeenlinna has hosted numerous royal and imperial visits, including the visits of the Kings of Sweden Gustavus Adolphus, Adolf Frederick, Gustav III, and Gustav IV Adolf.

-In the summer of 1775, King Gustav III of Sweden made his entry into Häme, accompanied by a splendid retinue of a hundred courtiers.
-He lodged in the commandant's quarters of the castle, marking the first of several royal visits.
-When he returned in 1783, the occasion was commemorated with wrought-iron pennants, which still crown the roof of the castle today.
-Deeply fascinated by the discipline of arms, Gustav III also frequented the nearby field at Parola, where in 1785 and again in 1787 he personally observed his soldiers' parade drills and martial exercises.